Azure/impact-reporting-samples/docs/index.md

 [[section](#overview)]

-## Impact Reporting Connectors for Dynatrace
+## Impact Reporting Dynatrace connector
-Installing the ImpactRP app on the Dynatrace hub allows customers to easily send impacts to ImpactRP for investigations.
-This integration also enables customers to view insights received from ImpactRP.
+This connector will allow Azure - Dynatrace customers to seemlessly send their problem - alerts from their Dynatrace tenant to Impact Reporting.
+In return, Azure Impact Reporting will provide valuable insights directly back to Dynatrace, accessible through their hub.
+This reciprocal exchange will empower users with deeper insights and a streamlined problem resolution process.

 ![image](assets/DTConnector.png)